bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 Adam Ficsor: 01:19:40

 I'm sorry, I was just taking a note for myself.
 So I don't know if you guys have anything but regarding the organization.
-Olivier you said you will record this conversation, did you?
+Hillebrand you said you will record this conversation, did you?

-Olivier: 01:19:56
+Max Hillebrand: 01:19:56

 Yes, It's recorded.